OSGeo/gdal/doc/source/programs/gdal_vector_export_schema.rst

 :program:`gdal vector export-schema` export the OGR_SCHEMA from a GDAL supported vector dataset.

+OGR_SCHEMA is a JSON object describing the structure of a vector dataset according to the schema definition at :source_file:`ogr/data/ogr_fields_override.schema.json>`

 :program:`gdal vector export-schema` can be used as the last step of a pipeline.